Ithiel de Sola Pool: Early life and education

-De Sola Pool was the son of David de Sola Pool, spiritual leader of the Sephardic Congregation Shearith Israel in New York City.
-His mother was Tamar Hirschensohn, the Palestine-born daughter of Rabbi Chaim Hirschensohn.
+De Sola Pool was the son of David de Sola Pool, rabbi of the Sephardic Congregation Shearith Israel in New York City.
+His mother was Tamar Hirschensohn, the Israel-born daughter of Rabbi Chaim Hirschensohn.
 His sister was Naomi de Sola Pool, a physician.

 Pool was initially educated at an Ethical Culture School in New York City.
 He attended the University of Chicago, where he received a Bachelor of Arts in 1938, a Master of Arts in 1939, and his Ph.D. in 1952.
 The university was under the direction of Robert Maynard Hutchins, its president from 1929 to 1945, a period when it was called "the birthplace of modern American social sciences."

 Career

 During World War II, Pool went to Washington, D.C., where, under Harold Lasswell, he studied and researched the effects of Nazi and communist propaganda.
-He held academic appointments at Stanford University, and at Massachusetts Institute of Technology, where he joined the MIT Center for International Studies.
+He held academic appointments at Hobart College, Stanford University, and at Massachusetts Institute of Technology, where he joined the MIT Center for International Studies.
 He remained at MIT for more than 30 years, researching the effects of communication technology on global politics.